Vfend Tablets Dosage

 - Using a suitable size syringe and aseptic technique, withdraw the required volume of VFEND concentrate from the appropriate number of vials and add to the infusion bag or bottle.
 Discard Partially Used Vials.

-The final VFEND solution must be infused over 1–2 hours at a maximum rate of 3 mg/kg per hour.
+The final VFEND solution must be infused over 1 to 3 hours at a maximum rate of 3 mg/kg per hour.

 |Volume of VFEND Concentrate (10 mg/mL) required for:|